andreistefanciprian/go-oauth2-pkce/README.md

 # oauth_play

-A learning project for building OAuth 2.1 with PKCE from scratch in Go.
+A learning project for building OAuth 2.1 with PKCE from scratch in Go, built interactively with [Claude AI](https://claude.ai).

 ## OAuth 2.1 + PKCE Flow